‘Twas the Night Ornament Series

 Q: HELP!
 WHAT COLORS SHOULD I USE?

-Choose any colors you like!
-You can use your own favorite wool felt and floss colors or coordinate with your Christmas decor.
+You can use your own favorite colors or coordinate with your Christmas decor.
 I’ve seen sets in every color combo imaginable (tagged on Instagram) and never one I didn’t like.
 However, I know that picking colors can be intimidating and stressful to lots of folks.
 Worry no more!
 I always make samples in delicious Benzie color combos and share the color guides right here, along with handy links to buy the felt/floss kits:

 Q: HOW DO I FIND MY PATTERN DOWNLOAD?